-MAHS JUNIOR HIGH ACTIVITIES 2022-2023 General Information about Junior High Activities
+MAHS JUNIOR HIGH ACTIVITIES

+2023-2024 General Information about Junior High Activities

 All participants must have a physical which is good for three years.
 As a general rule, physicals are taken during the summer prior to your seventh and tenth grade years.
 Parents/Students in grades 7 and 8 access the school website to fill out the same eligibility and health information and forms as participants in grades 9-12.
 A participation fee of \$50 is to be paid by the end of the 1st week of practice.
-There will be no maximum charge for individuals or families in 7th-8th grade for the 2022-2023 school year.
+There will be no maximum charge for individuals or families in 7th-8th grade for the 2023-2024 school year.

-Practice for Girls' Swimming, Girls' Tennis, and Boys' Soccer will begin on Monday, August 15th.
-Practices for volleyball and football will start the first day of school on Monday, August 29th.
-For practices beginning on August 16th, times and sites will be published in the Pope County Tribune the first two weeks of August.
-A meeting for students participating in junior high activities will take place during the lunch hour on the 1st day of school, August 30th, in the MAHS auditorium.
+Practice for Girls' Swimming, Girls' Tennis, and Boys' Soccer will begin on Monday, August 14th.
+Practices for volleyball and football will start the first day of school on Monday, August 28th.
+For practices beginning on August 14th, times and sites will be published in the Pope County Tribune the first two weeks of August.